hyphanet/scripts/README.md

 To upload things to the FPI webserver requires SSH access and membership (`usermod -aG [group] [user]`)in the `www-downloads` group.

-To set up a release environment, set up freenetrc, then (read through and) run `release-setup`.
+To set up a release environment, set up freenetrc, then (read through and) run `setup-release-environment`.
 Performing a release requires:

 * push access to `fred-staging` and `fred-official`
 * SSH access to the FPI webserver.
 (Osprey)